WeAreAcademy/mark-react-proj--tv-shows/README.md

 ## Project Levels

-This project is broken into various levels:
+This project is broken into various levels.
+Unless otherwise instructed, work through each to completion before starting work on features from subsequent levels.

+It's up to your team to discuss and break down the requirement into tickets/issues for your project kanban board (Jira).

 - [level 100](./level-100.md)
 - [level 200](./level-200.md)